Robert Tressell

-Robert Noonan (17 April 1870 – 3 February 1911), born Robert Croker and best known by the pen name Robert Tressell, was an Irish writer best known for his novel The Ragged-Trousered Philanthropists.
+Robert Phillipe Noonan (17 April 1870 – 3 February 1911), born Robert Croker, and best known by the pen name Robert Tressell, was an Irish writer best known for his novel The Ragged-Trousered Philanthropists.

-Tressell spent his entire early adult working life in South Africa.
+Tressell spent his early adult working life in South Africa.
 It was in Johannesburg that he was drawn into labour organisation and socialist politics.
 In Johannesburg, he was also involved with some of the leading protagonists of Irish nationalism.

-Having arrived back in England he worked as a painter and decorator in Hastings and wrote his novel The Ragged Trousered Philanthropists, probably between 1906 and 1910, 'about exploitative employment when the only safety nets are charity, workhouse and grave.'
-George Orwell called it a wonderful book.
+He returned to England where he continued to work as a painter and decorator in Hastings and wrote his novel The Ragged Trousered Philanthropists, probably between 1906 and 1910, 'about exploitative employment when the only safety nets are charity, workhouse and grave.'
+George Orwell appraised it as a wonderful book.

 Early life

-Noonan was born in 37 Wexford Street, Dublin, Ireland, the illegitimate son of Samuel Croker, a former Inspector of the Royal Irish Constabulary, who by the time of the birth was a retired Resident Magistrate.
+Noonan was born in 37 Wexford Street, Dublin, Ireland, the illegitimate son of Samuel Croker, a former Inspector of the Royal Irish Constabulary, who was by the time of the birth a retired Resident Magistrate.
 He was baptised and raised a Roman Catholic by his mother Mary Noonan.
-His father, who wasn't Catholic, had his own family but attempted to provide for Robert until his death in 1875.
+His father, who was not Catholic, had his own family but attempted to provide for Robert until his death in 1875.

 By 1875 Noonan was living in London.
-He was recorded on the 1881 England Census, under his step-father Sebastian Zumbühl's surname, living at 27 Elmore Street, Islington, London.
-Noonan had, in the words of his daughter, Kathleen, "a very good education" and could speak a variety of languages.
-It seems he may have had the opportunity of entering Trinity College Dublin, but, when he was sixteen, he showed signs of a radical political consciousness, and left his family, declaring he "would not live on the family income derived largely from absentee landlordism".
-It was around this time he changed his surname to his mother's maiden name.
+He was recorded on the 1881 England census, under his step-father Sebastian Zumbühl's surname, living at 27 Elmore Street, Islington, London.
+In the words of his daughter, Kathleen, he had "a very good education" and could speak a variety of languages.
+It seems he may have had the opportunity of entering Trinity College Dublin.
+By the time he reached sixteen, he showed signs of a radical political consciousness, and left his family, declaring he "would not live on the family income derived largely from absentee landlordism".
+It was around this time that he changed his surname to his mother's maiden name.